6 Ways to Reduce CO2 Emissions Pollution in Industry

-The Intergovernmental Panel on Climate Change (IPCC) has reported to the United Nations that the Earth's climate system is undoubtedly getting warmer and concluded that it is more than 90 percent likely that the accelerated warming of the past 50-60 years is due to human contributions.
+The Intergovernmental Panel on Climate Change (IPCC) has reported to the United Nations that the Earth's climate system is undoubtedly getting warmer.
+The IPCC has also concluded with 95 percent certainty that much of the accelerated warming of the past 50-60 years is due to human contributions.

 As the levels of carbon dioxide (CO2) and other greenhouse gasses increase, more heat is “trapped” in the earth's atmosphere and global temperatures rise.
 It causes significant changes in the timing and length of the seasons as well as the amount and frequency of precipitation.
-Climate change can have effects on rising sea levels, flooding, droughts or a range of other ecosystem changes that affect life on earth.
+The effects of climate change can be seen in rising sea levels, ecosystem changes, food insecurity, and increases in extreme weather conditions such as flooding, droughts, hurricanes, and wildfires.

 The Industry sector produces goods and raw materials for everyday use, every single day.
 The greenhouse gasses that industrial production emits are split into two categories: